Are you ready to regain control of your health and start a fitness journey after having kids? Here’s how to start your journey on the right track.

 Don’t forget that a successful fitness journey will make you feel good inside, too!
 So focus on non-scale victories and feeling healthier mentally, emotionally, and physically.

 Another important thing to remember is that now you have kids watching you.
 Scrutinize every body part, and so will they.
+Looking for somewhere to start?
+Check out these postpartum-safe core exercises from a physical therapist or my intro to yoga for stay at home moms.

 4. Find Support From Other Moms